US: French cement firm admits Islamic State group payments

 No date for a trial of Lafarge and eight of its executives has been set yet in France.

-The wrongdoing precedes Lafarge’s merger with Holcim in 2015, though the Justice Department said that transaction was completed without a thorough examination of Lafarge’s past activities in Syria.
+The wrongdoing precedes Lafarge’s merger with Holcim in 2015, though the Justice Department said the transaction was completed without a thorough examination of Lafarge’s past activities in Syria.

 In a statement, Holcim said that when it learned of the allegations from the news media in 2016, it voluntarily conducted an investigation and disclosed the findings publicly.
 It fired the former Lafarge executives who were involved in the payments.